|Ease of Use:|

 The Grandstream GXP1782 is visually similar to the GXP2170 and GXP2135.
 In addition to the same black gloss screen bezel as the other two phones, the GXP1782 has a silver highlighted color screen, along with silver DTMF keys.
 The look is nice, but we'd like to see Grandstream pick a style and stick with it, at least for a little while.

-The GXP1782 is 9” wide with a 2” wide handset with no central taper.
-The layout is good and the buttons are large and well-spaced.
-The 8 line/vMPK keys are positioned around the backlit 200x80 pixel LCD screen.
+The GXP1782 is 9” wide with a 2”-wide handset with no central taper.
+The layout is good and the buttons are large and well spaced.
+The eight-line/vMPK keys are positioned around the backlit 200 x 80 pixel LCD screen.
 It comes with the standard array of dedicated function keys: phone book, transfer, conference, headset, mute, and volume.
-There are also four way directional keys for menu navigation.
+There are also four-way directional keys for menu navigation.
 This layout seems consistent across all of Grandstream's enterprise phones.

-The Grandstream GXP1782 supports up to 8 SIP accounts.
+The Grandstream GXP1782 supports up to eight SIP accounts.
 As far as telephony features go, the GXP1782 offers hold, call transfer, call forward, call park, auto answer, and off-hook auto dial.
-The phone also has call waiting, 11 dedicated function keys, and 4 XML programmable context sensitive keys.
+The phone also has call waiting, 11 dedicated function keys, and 4 XML programmable context-sensitive keys.
 One feature that the GXP1782 may be lacking for a mid-range IP phone is Bluetooth.

-Here's a closer look at some the leading features:
+Here's a closer look at some of the leading features:

 A nice feature of many newer Grandstream models is multi-party conferencing.
-In the case of the GXP1782, the phone can conference up to five people together without having to use any third party conferencing service.
+In the case of the GXP1782, the phone can conference up to five people together without having to use any third-party conferencing service.
 This is a big plus.
-Not every mid-range phone offers standalone 5-way conferencing.
+Not every mid-range phone offers standalone five-way conferencing.

-Users have a myriad of configuration options available to them with the GXP1782's virtual Multi Purpose Keys (vMPKs).
-You can configure each vMPK to do one of twenty-two different features.
+Users have myriad configuration options available to them with the GXP1782's virtual multipurpose keys (vMPKs).
+You can configure each vMPK to do one of 22 different features.
 The GXP1782 has 32 different vMPK’s that you can configure.
-That brings the different possible setup combinations to over 700.
+That brings the different possible setup combinations to more than 700.
 Below is a screenshot that captures some of the possible behaviors you can assign to a vMPK.

-The number of vMPKs on the GXP1782 is one of the main reasons the phone is a mid-level phone, and not an entry-level one.
+The number of vMPKs on the GXP1782 is one of the main reasons why the phone is a mid-level phone and not an entry-level one.

-Many phones are composed of the bare minimum when it comes to hardware, because it reduces manufacturing costs.
+Many phones offer the bare minimum when it comes to hardware because it reduces manufacturing costs.
 This often means that trying to navigate through phone menus is a laggy and frustrating process.
 That was not the case with the GXP1782, pleasantly enough.
-Navigating through the LCD menus was very responsive and snappy.
+Navigating through the LCD menus was responsive and snappy.
 The whole experience was a nice change of pace.

-Voice quality for the Grandstream GXP1782 yielded excellent results in testing.
+The Grandstream GXP1782’s voice quality yielded excellent results in testing.
 Grandstream continues to add Opus codec support to new models, including the GXP1782.
-We found that SIP-to-SIP calls were pristine, while calls to the PSTN suffered from almost no quality dips.
+We found that SIP to SIP calls were pristine, and calls to the PSTN suffered from almost no quality dips.